pantheon-systems/documentation/source/docs/articles/sites/code/applying-upstream-updates.md

 ---
 Core updates will appear on your Dashboard after review and testing by our team, usually within a week of release.
 These updates appear in your code workspace beneath the Connection Mode bar when they are available.

+<div class="alert alert-info" role="alert"
+<h4>Note</h4>
-<div class="alert alert-info" role="alert"><strong>Note: </strong>Due to platform-wide codeserver caching settings, these update notifications may appear on different Site Dashboards running the same upstream up to two hours apart.</div>
+Due to platform-wide codeserver caching settings, these update notifications may appear on different Site Dashboards running the same upstream up to two hours apart.</div>

 Sometimes we will add new features to the Pantheon API module, and deploy bug fixes ahead of a core release.
 If you are observing good development practices and not modifying core, merging an available update is your best course of action.